sliscak/ideas/list.md

       Train the transformer until it overfits.

 48. Train and use a transformer based model to predict the output of a function or source code without executing it.
 Use source code as input for the transformer and the output from the transformer model would be the result/output of the source code or function as if it was executed.
+49. A transformer based Transpiller or Compiller that would take source code(text string) a input and output a binary string.
+50. A trasformer based model that would transpile/translate code to code like: from x64 to ARM64.
+Translate/convert code to code.